datum360/Datum360-API-User-Guides/Matthew/PIM360/Field Guide/CLS360 API.md

 # CLS360 Field Guide

 ## Getting Data From CLS360
 The main point to consider when retrieving data from CLS360 is that almost everything is a class.
-Anything that is available in the object browser can be accessed using one of the `classes` APIs.
+Anything that is available in the object browser can be accessed using one of the `class` APIs.
 The object types available in CLS360 are:
 * Activities
 * Classes
 * Domains